Innovation

 5.)
 Flat slab technology

-It is ideal for most construction projects and for asymmetrical column layouts such as floors with curved shapes and ramps.
+It is ideal for most construction projects and asymmetrical column layouts such as floors with curved shapes and ramps.

-Flat slab technique is easily one of the quickest construction methods available.
+The flat slab technique is easily one of the quickest construction methods available.
 Besides, it helps to significantly cut down labour costs by reducing reinforcement requirements.

 6.)
 Hybrid concrete construction